andyharless/paces/README.md

 ## Files

-`pace_params.py`: parameters used by other files
+`code/pace_params.py`: parameters used by other files
-`songs20190129.csv`: pace labels used for training and validation of initial ("Stage 0") model
+`data/songs20190129.csv`: pace labels used for training and validation of initial ("Stage 0") model
-`SongsSliceDiceSetsWork2.ipynb`: code to process each song into spectrogram and candidate tempos
+`code/SongsSliceDiceSetsWork2.ipynb`: process each song into spectrogram and candidate tempos
-`get_training_data.py`: code to sample clips from songs and associate each clip with a candidate tempo
+`code/get_training_data.py`: sample clips from songs and associate each clip with a candidate tempo
-`SaveMegabatch.ipynb`: code to standardize clips for use as training/validation data and produce large files thereof
+`code/SaveMegabatch.ipynb`: standardize clips for use as training/validation data and produce large files thereof
-`BestStage0Model.ipynb`: code to train and validate the best model
+`code/BestStage0Model.ipynb`: train and validate the best model

-`eda.ipynb` : code to examine the training data with an eye to preprocessing and visualizing positive/negative examples
+`code/eda.ipynb` : examine training data with an eye to preprocessing and visualizing positive/negative examples
-`small_sample.pkl.gz`: data sampled by eda.ipynb
+`data/small_sample.pkl.gz`: data sampled by eda.ipynb
-`medium_sample.pkl.gz`: data sampled by eda.ipynb
+`data/medium_sample.pkl.gz`: data sampled by eda.ipynb
-`ModelExperiments.ipynb`: messy code used to run different versions of the model ("how the sausage is made")
+`code/ModelExperiments.ipynb`: messy code used to run different versions of the model ("how the sausage is made")
-`Project proposal.pdf`: description of project (for Springboard)
+`docs/Project proposal.pdf`: description of project (for Springboard)
-`wrangling.pdf`: description of how data were prepared
+`docs/milestone.pdf` : report on initial phases of project (for Springboard) `docs/wrangling.pdf`: description of how data were prepared

 ## Results